ry05/Live-in-Labs-Analysis/README.md

 ### Resource Map of the Village
 ![Resource Map of Dodeneer](https://github.com/ry05/Live-in-Labs-Analysis/blob/master/Resource%20Map.jpeg)

-A resource map helps mark the key resources available in a village and is also basis for dividing the village into sectors at a later stage.
+**Fig 2.** A resource map helps mark the key resources available in a village and is also basis for dividing the village into sectors at a later stage.

 **Credits for the drawing :** Venkata Ramana